haodeng/rust_beginner/ownership.md

 All primitive data types are on the stack, String is on heap.

+Why can String be mutated but literals cannot?
+The difference is how these two types deal with memory.
+    let mut s = String::from("hello"); // This type is allocated on the heap and as such is able to store an amount of text that is unknown to us at compile time. s.push_str(", world!"); // push_str() appends a literal to a String println!("{}", s); // This will print `hello, world!`

+    let s2 = "hello"; // immutable, can not "mut" it

 # Ownership rules
 * Each value in Rust has a variable that’s called its owner.